 From the above examples, we see that impermanent loss level of liquidity provided by dual-coin AMM mining pool in a certain price range will be multiplied compared with the infinite range.
 Therefore, it is necessary to use centralized exchanges for hedging at the same time and monitor the overall profit, loss and exposure.

-For risk control of impermanent losses, the mainstream way in the market nowadays is to hedge Delta through centralized exchanges (such as Binance) perpetual/futures/spot.
+For risk control of impermanent losses, the mainstream way in the market nowadays is to hedge Delta through centralized exchanges (such as Binance) on the crypto OTC spot/derivatives desk.
 The principle of hedging strategy is to set risk control parameters such as exposure, or thresholds for the rise and fall of coin prices, and run automatic hedging strategy on centralized exchange according to positions in DEX.
 Hedging strategies are generally divided into three steps:

 Step 1: Make assumption of the future trends of the market (in what range will the coin price fluctuates in the next mining cycle, and what will the highest and lowest points be);